 Notes About Frost Tolerant Vegetables

 While these plants are frost tolerant, be careful about exposure to freezing temperatures when the plants are young.
-Younger plants must be treated with care, however, you can get them outside sooner.
+Younger plants must still be treated with care.

 With radishes, you can get some late season harvests in.
 Planting radishes about 3 to 4 weeks before first frost and even up to first frost can allow for some nice, quick garden snacks quite late in the season.
 Radishes are typically very fast growers, reaching maturity in 3-4 weeks.